kylinsystems/jpiere.plugin.delete/README.md

-# KBS Plugin :JPIERE Delete Client and Initial Client
+# KBS Plugin : JPIERE Delete Client and Initial Client

 The fork from https://github.com/JPiere/jpiere.plugin.delete, and converted to be installed via **KBS ObjectData Tool**